BoatrentalserviceBonaire-BlueBayBonairesailing-0297 (Groot (FULL HD))

 Stay in the dark blue water

-Sailing to Klein Bonaire
+Cruising to Klein Bonaire

 Many guests want to take the boat to Little Bonaire - Rightly so, it's fantastically beautiful there.